AryanShukla2006/ML-catalog/README.md

   - Visualizing dependencies with matrix representations
   - Understanding the shift from discrete to continuous probability using densities

+### ✅ Day 3: Continuous Distributions & Bayesian View
+- Change of variable and Jacobian in probability densities
+- Expectation, variance, and covariance as statistical summaries
+- Introduction to Bayesian probability: prior, likelihood, posterior
+- Normal (Gaussian) distribution and its importance

 ---

 ## 📚 Book Overview